temanaganov/static-website-template/README.md

 # Static Website Template

-## Template for making static websites with Pug + Sass / SCSS
+## Template for making static websites with Pug + SCSS + Stylelint + Husky

----

-### HTML

-1. All pug files in folder "pages" are generated to HTML files with the same name and structure

-### CSS

-1. Choice of syntax of Sass is in the gulpfile
-1. The template uses postcss plugins to convert CSS files.
-You can add your plugins, if you need

-### Static files
+### Getting started:

+- Installing dependencies: `npm install` or `npm i`
-1. All static files are in "static" folder
+- Pages are in `src/pug/pages` folder
+- Styles are in `src/styles` folder.
+Folder `config` includes configuration files, like a reset, vars and font's connection
+- Static files are in `src/static` folder.
+There should be files such as pictures, fonts, favicons, etc